fugu-chop/launch_school/daily_logs/6_daily_log_feb2021.md

 __*Thoughts*__<br/>
 I'm not sure if it was because I was half-asleep, but I really struggled to describe protected methods in the study session.
 All the other questions were ok, I think.
 Definitely need to revise protected methods, as well as the `super` keyword.
 The `private`, `protected` and `super` keywords are all methods.

+##### 05/02/21 (Fri)
+__*Concepts covered*__<br/>
+- Revision
+  - Answer reviews
+  - Writing answers practice

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+The grind continues.
+I'm definitely burning out a little bit on Launch School.
+However, now I feel as though I am slightly improving on the quality of definitions, I just have to make sure I have a fully fleshed out definition - covering all the little points that I might miss.
+I'll need to continue to practice, and I feel like I'm getting ever so slightly faster.